 The relationship between the quantity of inputs (land, labour, capital) and the quantity of outputs (burgers) is called the production function.
 The production function is useful for helping us think on the margin, to realize when we should take a course of action.
 In the case below it helps us understand how many workers Bob's Burger Shack should hire.
 The production function is best utilized in a theoretical practice to help firms estimate when things would best be viable.
 The reason that it is largely theoretical is because of the amount of variables that exist in the real world.
 Consider this, not every worker is the same, Sally might be able to produce 20 burgers in an hour and Sam might be able to do 19.
 Leadership is another one, perhaps a workforce is 5% more efficient when they have a good leader.
 These inputs are nearly impossible things to perfectly quantify and therefore firms largely use the theory for rough estimates in their planning and decision making, likewise you can use it as such in your lives as well.

-The next thing we see is that there are "fixed costs" and "variables costs.
+The next thing we see is that there are "fixed costs" and "variables costs''.
 Fixed costs are costs that don't change relative to the increase in production in the short run.
-For example the cost of the factory would remain the same in the short run, but long run they might need to go to a burger burger factory to meet demand.
+For example the cost of the factory would remain the same in the short run, but long run they might need to go to a bigger burger factory to meet demand.
 Variable costs are those that change in relation to the number of burgers produced and in this case the cost of each additional worker.

 From here we can see using this production function that to achieve the lowest cost per burger Bob's Burger Shack should hire 6 people.

 Bob's Burger Shack has the following Production Function: